mozmeao/infra/docs/how_we_work.md

 If you're an SRE, you can assign an issue to another engineer on the team.
 This is **not** required when submitting an issue.
 As a courtesy, ping the engineer that will be assigned to the issue and let them know it's incoming.

 Non-SRE's shouldn't assign issues to specific engineers, and should wait for the SRE team to prioritize and assign incoming work.

+### Tracking Bugzilla issues

+When tickets are created in Bugzilla, they can be tracked in our [SRE project](https://github.com/mozmar/infra/projects/2) with a simple issue.
+This is not required, but can be helpful for tracking on our end, including the need to perform followup tasks when a bug is closed.

+The issue should contain a link to the Bugzilla issue and any relevant labels and assignees.
+It can also serve as a place for team discussion related to the Bugzilla ticket without cluttering the original request.
+These cards can be moved directly to the `In Progress` column of the [MozMEAO SRE project](https://github.com/mozmar/infra/projects/2).

 ## Prioritizing issues